Scale Insects on Satin Pothos

 Symptoms

-• brown bumps on stems
+- small brown bumps along the stems

 Causes